cjdbarlow/Part-One/classification_of_micro-organisms.md

       * Non-albicans
       More difficult to treat.
     * Cryptococcus
-  *  **Molds**
+  *  **Moulds**
-  Molds are are filamentous.
+  Moulds are are filamentous.
     * Aspergillus
     * Penicillium
   * **Dimorphus**
-  Have characteristics of both yeasts and molds.
+  Have characteristics of both yeasts and moulds.
     * Histoplasma